DeanBolte/c-physics/README.md

 # c-physics
-just some code in C++ to mess around with physics objects in the console
+just some code in C++ and glut to mess around with physics objects